bforbesc/bforbesc/README.md

 I'm a Data Scientist and a Professor of data science courses at [Nova School of Business and Economics](https://www.novasbe.unl.pt/pt/).

-📃 If you're into data science, you might find my repository [The Data Scientist Compendium](https://github.com/bforbesc/the-data-scientist-compendium) interesting.
+📃 If you're into data science, you might find useful my repository [The Data Scientist Compendium](https://github.com/bforbesc/the-data-scientist-compendium).
 It’s a curated collection of some resources and tools I've discovered and found relevant.

 🌐 I also developed a [clustering cross-sectional data web app](https://bforbesc-clustering-web-app-ml-web-app-ee5tk5.streamlit.app) that lets you import your data and apply an unsupervised machine learning algorithm to discover and visualize clusters.